kubernetes-sigs/kubebuilder/DESIGN.md

-# KubeBuilder Design Principles
+# Kubebuilder Design Principles

-This lays out some of the guiding design principles behind the KubeBuilder project and its various components.
+This lays out some of the guiding design principles behind the Kubebuilder project and its various components.

 ## Overarching